-With 150 patients enrolled (75 in each group), the study will have approximately 80% power to detect a difference between the two treatment groups in change from baseline in eGFR of 3.1 mL/min/1.73 m2 for the primary endpoint (i.e., Week 48 in Year 1 or Week 100 in Year 2).
+With 150 patients enrolled (75 in each group), the study will have approximately 80% power to detect a difference between the two treatment groups in change from baseline in eGFR of 3.1 mL/min/1.73 m2 at Week 48.
 The power calculation, which was based on mixed-model repeated measures (MMRM) analysis, assumes the following:

-- 9 repeated measurements (Weeks 1, 2, 4, 6, 8, 12, 24, 36, and 48) having compound symmetry covariance structure - The correlation between observations on the same subject is 0.7 - Two-sided Type I error rate of 0.05 - Standard deviation of change from baseline in eGFR of 8 mL/min/1.73 m2 - Analyses at Week 48 are based on the intent-to-treat (ITT) population
+- 9 repeated measurements (Weeks 1, 2, 4, 6, 8, 12, 24, 36, and 48) having compound symmetry covariance structure - The correlation between observations on the same subject is 0.7 - Two-sided Type I error rate of 0.05 - Standard deviation of change from baseline in eGFR of 8 mL/min/1.73 m2 - Analyses at Week 48 are based on the intent-to-treat (ITT) population - Missing data for the Week 48 analysis will be imputed using Jump to Reference (J2R) multiple imputation (Ratitch, 2013) based on available data collected from patients discontinuing from study treatment but continuing in the study.